 You know fall is in the air when you can smell fireplaces roaring, and pumpkin pies baking.

-If you're not careful, there's another smell of colder months that can fill your home: the foul scent of stink bugs.
+If you're not careful, there's another smell of colder months that can fill your home or business: the foul scent of stink bugs.

 Keep reading to learn more about how you can keep stink bugs at bay this fall with these pest prevention tips.